 Introduction to Remote Sensing

 Remote sensing and the application of different remote sensing coral reef mapping tools is the topic of the online course opens in a new windowRemote Sensing and Mapping for Coral Reef Conservation.
 This three-lesson course helps marine managers understand and use remote sensing and mapping technologies – like the new Allen Coral Atlas – to guide and improve the effectiveness of reef management.
+In addition to English, the course is available in opens in a new windowSpanish, opens in a new windowFrench, and opens in a new windowBahasa Indonesia.

 How is Remote Sensing Applied to Conservation?